siemens/gencmpclient/doc/cmpClient-cli.md

     6 = INFO, 7 = DEBUG, 8 = TRACE.
     Defaults to 6 = INFO.
     The levels DEBUG and TRACE are most useful for certificate status check issues.

+- **-reqin** _filenames_

+    Take sequence of CMP requests from file(s).
+    Multiple filenames may be given, separated by commas and/or whitespace (where in the latter case the whole argument must be enclosed in "...").
+    As many files are read as needed for a complete transaction.

+- **-reqout** _filenames_

+    Save sequence of CMP requests to file(s).
+    Multiple filenames may be given, separated by commas and/or whitespace.
+    As many files are written as needed to store the complete transaction.

+- **-rspin** _filenames_

+    Process sequence of CMP responses provided in file(s), skipping server.
+    Multiple filenames may be given, separated by commas and/or whitespace.
+    As many files are read as needed for the complete transaction.

+- **-rspout** _filenames_

+    Save sequence of CMP responses to file(s).
+    Multiple filenames may be given, separated by commas and/or whitespace.
+    As many files are written as needed to store the complete transaction.

 ## Certificate status checking options, for both CMP and TLS